 2. Say No To Unnecessary Spending

 Now that we’ve spent a little money to pay off a loan or bought some stock, we need to save up to replenish your stash.
 And the obvious place to start would be trimming out some of the discretionary spending.
 Negotiate your TV package or cut it altogether.
 We saved $420 this year by doing that.
-It’s a little bit of a hassle but you will feel good when you are done.
+It’s a little bit of a hassle.
+But, you will feel good about it when you are done.

 Negotiate to a lower priced internet package if possible.
 Don’t cut that because you need to read this blog hah!
 Also look at your food costs both at the grocery store and at restaurants.
 You can save a lot of money each month if you play these games wisely.